-We were about to spend more than a month in Scotland, and this recent trip to Ireland was just a last-minute “why not?” decision based on some free time and cheap tickets to Belfast.
+We were about to spend more than a month in Scotland, and this trip to Ireland was just a last-minute “why not?” decision based on some free time and cheap tickets to Belfast from the US.
 So, ideally, we’ll go back one day and base a much longer trip out of one of the multiple places we fell in love with.

 After a red-eye flight from Rhode Island via Norwegian Airlines (which surprised us with their yummy dinner and comfy seats), we arrived around 9 a.m. in Northern Ireland’s infamous city, Belfast.